Transit Subsidy Income-Based Fares

 Without reliable transportation, low-income families face minimum-wage jobs, school absences, unemployment, and exclusion from needed social services.
 In King County, Washington, homelessness and racial inequalities persist.
 For example, people who identify as Black or African American make up 25% of King County’s homeless population, though they account for only 7% of King County residents.
 And a lack of public transportation continues to be a major problem.

-The ORCA LIFT program is designed to help low-income residents of King County, Washington overcome barriers to reliable and affordable transportation.
+The ORCA LIFT program is designed to help low-income residents of King County, Washington, overcome barriers to reliable and affordable transportation.
 The program reduces the price of metro fares to $1.50 per trip for individuals with incomes below 200% of the federal poverty line.
+King County also launched a fully subsidized annual pass in October 2020, which provides unlimited no-cost rides to individuals with incomes at or below 80% of the federal poverty line.

-To investigate the impact of fully subsidized fares on the mobility of residents, ORCA LIFT partners with LEO researchers to compare the transportation usage of individuals who receive ORCA LIFT’s usual reduced-price fares with those who receive fully-subsidized transit passes for several months.
+ORCA LIFT is partnering with LEO researchers on two studies that investigate the impact of fully subsidized fares on the mobility of residents.
+One study compares the transportation usage of individuals who receive ORCA LIFT’s usual reduced-price fares with those who receive fully subsidized transit passes for several months.
+The other study makes a similar comparison of fully subsidized and partially subsidized transit passes but focuses on a renewable annual pass for people with very low incomes.
 By reducing the cost of transportation by varying degrees, the intervention will explore how cost impacts public transportation use.

 The evidence from this study will inform King County and other metro areas on how best to increase low-income individuals’ transportation use and access to opportunity.

-How does access to free and reduced-cost transit impact the employment outcomes of low-income households?
+How does access to free and reduced-cost transit impact the health, well-being, and employment outcomes of low-income households?

-- Recipients of fully-subsidized transit passes will be more likely to maintain stable employment, and they’ll have higher earnings than those who receive reduced-price fares.
-They’ll also see improved health outcomes.
+- Recipients of fully subsidized transit passes will be more likely to maintain stable employment, and they’ll have higher earnings than those who receive reduced-price fares.
+They’ll also see improved health outcomes and increased access to health care.

 Research Study Design